 Details: Dir.
 Michael Anderson.
 Perf.
 Corey Sevier, Wilford Brimley, Michael Ontkean.
 Waterfront Pictures, 1998.
 Based on the book by Wilson Rawls.

-Synopsis: Set in the late 1800s/early 1900s, a white teenage boy is trying to earn money to buy a pony, but his world gets turned upside down by a batch of circus monkeys who escaped during a train crash.
-He goes to the town library in one scene to find out more about the monkeys, and a young white female librarian takes her glasses on and off.
+Synopsis: Set in the late 1800s/early 1900s, a teenage boy is trying to earn money to buy a pony, but his world gets turned upside down by a batch of circus monkeys who escaped during a train crash.
+He goes to the town library in one scene to find out more about the monkeys.

 Role Call: Beverly Cooper as Librarian — Information Provider (female)